 The Electric Blanket Institute notes that while heated blankets can slip off or be tossed or kicked aside during the night, electric mattress pads are fitted, and hence securely held flat on your bed.
-Being "relatively immovable" also improves durability "since they are not being tossed around, pulled and pushed, etc." Finally, heated mattress pads are more efficient since heat radiated upwards is enjoyed by the sleepers instead of being wasted.
+That improves durability and prevents potentially hazardous folding or bunching of the heating elements.
+Finally, heated mattress pads are more efficient since heat radiated upwards is enjoyed by the sleepers instead of being wasted.

 While heated blankets need to be soft and pliable to really score well on the comfort scale, heated mattress pads focus on being fluffy enough to hide the interior coils from sensitive sleepers.
 Like electric blankets, many electric mattress pads on the market today have 10 heat settings and offer couples dual controls for queen-sized or larger beds.
 This allows each sleeper to adjust the temperatures on each side of the bed separately.

 There are other mattress pads worth considering.
-The Soft Heat Warming Mattress Pad (Est. $70 and up) uses the low-voltage technology offered by other Perfect Fit Industries heated bedding products, such as the Soft Heat Luxury Micro-fleece Blanket (Est. $65 and up).
+The Soft Heat Warming Mattress Pad (Est. $70 and up) uses the low-voltage technology offered by other Perfect Fit Industries heated bedding products, such as the Soft Heat Luxury Micro-fleece Blanket (Est. $75 and up).
 Experts consider low-voltage to be the safest type of electric bedding, though improvements in technology make all types of heated mattress pads generally safe overall.
 Energy efficiency is excellent as well.
-The kicker might be that the thinner, low voltage wiring makes the mattress pad a touch more comfortable to sleep on, though one tester grouses a little that the top fabric is "scratchy."
+The kicker might be that the thinner, low voltage wiring makes the mattress pad a touch more comfortable to sleep on, though Good Housekeeping grouses a little that the top fabric is "scratchy."
 The other downside is that the Warming Mattress Pad takes a little longer to heat up than other types.
 We did see some complaints of a low whine at times from the DC power supply.
 It's no issue for most, but a notable number cite it as bothersome.

 The Sunbeam Therapeutic Mattress Pad also comes with a wireless remote control that eliminates the clutter of wires on the bedside table.
 One negative: there is only one control that serves both sides of the bed.
 Users joke that the trickiest part of using this heated pad is determining who will keep the remote control.
 Some suggest fastening the remote to the bed's headboard.

-Elsewhere in this Report:
+Elsewhere in this report